tjblackheart/andcli/README.md

 2. Start `andcli` and point it to this file with `andcli <path/to/file>`.
 Specify the vault type via `-t <type>`.
 The path and type will be persisted, so you have to do this only once.
 3. Enter the password.
 4. To search for an entry, type `/`.
 5. Navigate via keyboard, press `Enter` to view a token and press `c` to copy it into the clipboard.
-Press `u` to reveal usernames for this entry, which are hidden by default.
+Press `u` to hide usernames for this entry, which are visible by default.

 ## Clipboard config